ArrTheFuchs/Ap-compsci/README.md

 # Ap-compsci
-Ruby and Josh set out on an adventure to learn programming.
+Me and my partners set out on an adventure to learn programming.